Break Even Point

 Conclusion

 Every business functions to earn profits.
 If it is unable to earn a profit, it aims to break even.
-BEP is a point where revenues and expenses of a business are equal, and it is the next best position for a company that is not earning profits.
+BEP is a point where the revenues and expenses of a business are equal, and it is the next best position for a company that is not earning profits.
 It is the minimum point below which the company will start incurring losses, so the company’s management strives toward working above the BEP.

 Quiz on Break-Even point.